-Fellowship, she was granted a sabbatical for her semester teaching as Fulbright Senior
+Fellowship, she was granted a sabbatical to teach and research as Fulbright Senior

-Scholar at the Hochschule für Musik und Darstellende Kunst in Frankfurt, Germany and has
+Scholar at the Hochschule für Musik und Darstellende Kunst in Frankfurt, Germany.
+She has

-since served as a Peer Reviewer in the evaluation of Fulbright applicants.
+since served as a Peer Reviewer in the evaluation of Fulbright applicants in music.

 Dr. Rea played second flute for four years in the Johnson City Symphony Orchestra while

-earning a Bachelor of Music in flute performance from East Tennessee State University
+earning a Bachelor of Music in flute performance (East Tennessee State University)

-Doctor of Music in flute performance from The Florida State University.
-There she was one
+Doctor of Music in flute performance (The Florida State University) one of few

-of only a few students to hold Teaching Assistantships in two different teaching areas.
+students holding subsequent Teaching Assistantships in two different teaching areas.

 During her training, she attended Brevard Music Center, the Talent Education Institute